leeluolee/puer/README.md

 ##Introduction

-puer —— a easy-use static server with livereload  function。
+puer —— easy-use static server have livereload & debug(weinre integrated)  function, can be used as connect-middleware

+__puer have integretd with weinre now, you can pass `-i` to open inspect__

 ##Feature
-1. easy-install : `npm install puer -g`
-2. easy-usage: `puer` in 90%

-__puer have integretd with weinre now, you can pass `-i` to open inspect__
+1. update css when css file changed
+2. refresh page when other filetype changed
+3. weinre integrated : use `-i` options
+4. can use as connect-middleware
+5. can pass addon to support other logic
+6. qrcode image at folder page
+7. local ips detect

 ##install
 `npm -g install puer`